-Antibiotic resistance (commonly known as antimicrobial resistance [AMR] ) is a global phenomenon and a well-recognised threat to public as well as animal health.
-The HPRA is actively involved in helping address the issue, being one of the actors involved in this highly-complex situation where a coordinated approach across international and species borders is needed to achieve tangible improvement.
+Antibiotic resistance, also known as antimicrobial resistance (AMR), is a global phenomenon affecting both public health and animal health.
+The HPRA is actively involved in helping address the issue, recognising the need for a multi-stakeholder approach across international and species borders to make a positive impact.

 The development of resistance is a natural process which increases every time an antibiotic is used.
-The initial emergence of resistance is thought to be a random occurrence that arose during replication of bacteria.
-However, once resistance has occurred, the use of an antibiotic kills or inhibits competing bacteria present in the animal or human, thereby favouring the spread of those bacteria that have become resistant.
-This defensive mechanism whereby resistance genes are selected in the face of exposure to a particular antibiotic is known as selection pressure.
-The more often exposure occurs, the greater the risk that resistance will develop.
-As bacteria reproduce very rapidly, organisms with the resistant gene can rapidly become dominant in a bacterial population with an individual animal or human.
+While resistance emerges initially as a random occurrence during bacterial replication, it becomes more prevalent when antibiotics are used.
+Once resistance has occurred, further use of an antibiotic leads to selection pressure, as resistance genes are selected in the face of exposure to a particular antibiotic.
+The more often exposure occurs, the greater the risk.
+Bacteria multiply rapidly, so organisms with the resistant gene can rapidly become dominant in a bacterial population with an individual animal or human.
 Moreover, these genes appear to confer some advantages to the bacteria concerned, as they can survive in the animal, human or the environment for a long period of time, even when the use of the antibiotic has ceased for weeks or even months.

 The problem of resistance has increased over recent decades.